IOS: Inter-Operator Scheduler for CNN Acceleration: Ablation Study

 \subsection{Intra- and Inter-Operator Parallelism}

 TVM exploits the intra-operator parallelism by searching the schedule for each kernel on a specific device.
 IOS focuses on inter-operator parallelism and leaves the exploitation of intra-operator parallelism to cuDNN library.
-Although intra- and inter-operator parallelism is {\em orthogonal} and can be combined, we compare TVM and IOS here to give some insight into the benefit of each parallelism.
-We set the maximum trial number of schedules $2000$ for each kernel, as suggested by TVM.
-TVM takes $208$ GPU hours while IOS only takes $3$ GPU hours in total to optimize the four networks.
-As shown in Figure~\ref{fig:expriments_tvmtune_ios}, IOS outperforms TVM on Inception V3 and SqueezeNet.
+Although intra- and inter-operator parallelism is {\em orthogonal} and can be combined, we compare TVM and IOS here to give some insight into each parallelism's benefit.
+As shown in Figure~\ref{fig:expriments_tvmtune_ios}, TVM takes $208$ GPU hours while IOS only takes $3$ GPU hours to optimize the four networks.
+IOS outperforms TVM on Inception V3 and SqueezeNet.
 This is because only utilizing intra-parallelism can not provide enough parallelism for the powerful computing device.
-Meanwhile, TVM outperforms IOS on Randwire and NasNet.
-This is because TVM finds more efficient kernels for separable convolutions, which occupy the majority of operators in Randwire and NasNet.
-We believe the combination of TVM and IOS would boost the performance further.
-We leave this for future work.
+Meanwhile, TVM outperforms IOS on Randwire and NasNet, because TVM finds more efficient kernels for separable convolutions, which occupy the majority of operators in Randwire and NasNet.
+We believe the combination of TVM and IOS would boost the performance further and leave this for future work.